leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 ---
 title: Input and output
-description: Techniques for getting data in and out of CheerpX virtual machine
+description: Techniques for getting data in and out of the CheerpX virtual machine
 ---

 ## CheerpX console input and output

-CheerpX provides two options for handling console input and output: the _built-in_ console and a _custom_ console.
+CheerpX provides two options for handling console input and output: a _built-in_ console and a _custom_ console.
 The purpose of the console is to interact with the running application via standard input and output.

 ### Built-in console

 CheerpX comes with a _built-in_ console that mimics traditional console behavior.
-The _built-in_ console in CheerpX allows for standard input and output operations, similar to typical command-line environments.
-You can use standard I/O functions like printf and scanf within your C/C++ programs.
+The _built-in_ console supports standard input and output over a HTML `<pre>` (pre-formatted) element.
+Keyboard input works provided the element is in focus.

 For more information, visit the [CheerpX console] reference.

 ### Custom console

-CheerpX also supports a _custom_ console that allows developers to capture output, and provide input, programmatically.
+CheerpX also supports a _custom_ console that allows developers to programmatically capture output and provide input.
 This feature is useful to integrate with a more complete terminal implementation such as [xterm.js].
 We use xterm.js ourselves for our public WebVM environment.

-Another possible use for the custom console it accumulating program output into a JavaScript string.
+Another possible use for the custom console is accumulating program output into a JavaScript string.
 You can achieve this with the following snippet:

 ```js
     <script>